 Watching 3-D movies generally means suffering through two things: crappy plotlines that favor spectacle over substance and the need to wear some annoying, dorky glasses.
 Scientists may have solved one of these frustrations.
 (You might be able to guess which.)
 Researchers in South Korea have created a new method that would allow moviegoers to simply sit down and start watching a 3-D movie with no extra gear necessary.
 The research was published Monday in Optics Express.
 “This is essentially the next step that was required for 3-D display technology without glasses,” said physicist John Koshel.
-Read the full story at CNN.

 About Shelly Palmer

 Shelly Palmer is the Professor of Advanced Media in Residence at Syracuse University’s S.I.
 Newhouse School of Public Communications and CEO of The Palmer Group, a consulting practice that helps Fortune 500 companies with technology, media and marketing.
 Named LinkedIn’s “Top Voice in Technology,” he covers tech and business for Good Day New York, is a regular commentator on CNN and writes a popular daily business blog.
 He's a bestselling author, and the creator of the popular, free online course, Generative AI for Execs.
 Follow @shellypalmer or visit shellypalmer.com.